tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # The role of type-2 conventional dendritic cells in the regulation of tumor immunity
  - cDC1s dedicated to activate CD8<sup>+</sup> T cells, cross-present tumor-derived antigens for priming of CD8<sup>+</sup> T cells
  - cDC2s heterogeneous, present exogenous antigens to CD4<sup>+</sup> T cells for initiation of T helper cell differentiation
+# The somatically generated portion of T cell receptor CDR3α contributes to the MHC allele specificity of the T cell receptor
+ - mice
+ - **positive selection-induced MHC bias of TCRs affected both by germline encoded elements of TCRα and β chain, also affected by non-germline encoded portions of CDR3α**
+ - **positive selection: bias of TCRs towards peptides bound to allele of MHC to which T cells were exposed to in thymus**
+ - **peptides presented to T cells in thymus also controlled by MHC allele, so MHC allele specificity of positive selection might be dictated by peptide as well rather than just the MHC protein**
+# The structural basis of T cell receptor (TCR) activation: an enduring enigma
+ - the T-cell receptor (TCR)–CD3 complex is composed of a diverse αβ TCR heterodimer noncovalently associated with the invariant CD3 dimers CD3ϵγ, CD3ϵδ, and CD3ζζ
+ - the TCR mediates the recognition of pMHC, whereas the CD3 molecules transduce activation signals to the T cell
+ - early T cell activation (how TCR engagement by pMHC is communicated to CD3) process remains a mystery
+ - **there can be 100,000 pMHCs on an APC**
+ - **CDR1/2 are encoded within the TCR V segments, whereas CDR3 is formed by DNA recombination involving juxtaposition of Vα and Jα segments for α chain genes and Vβ, D, and Jβ segments for β chain genes**
+ - early T cell activation model mechanisms: aggregation (of TCR-CD3 complexes), segregation (of inhibitory phosphatase CD45 from TCR-CD3), mechanosensing (TCR converts mechanical energy from T cell scanning of APCs into biochemical signal upon engaging pMHC), ligand-induced conformational change (allostery)
 # The yin and yang of co-inhibitory receptors: towards anti-tumor immunity without autoimmunity
  - co-inhibitory receptors: PD-1 (CD279), CTLA-4 (cytotoxic T lymphocyte-associated antigen-4, CD152, high sequence similarity to co-stimulatory CD28 that it outcompetes for ligands B7-1/2), TIGIT (T cell immunoglobulin and ITIM domain, in CD28 protein family), TIM-3 (T cell immunoglobulin and mucin-domain containing protein-3), LAG-3 (lymphocyte activation gene-3)
  - central tolerance in the thymus acts as the first control during T cell development to eliminate autoreactive clones